 Depending on the facts of the case, several defenses may be available to induce a reduction in charges or even a dismissal.
 This includes Self-Defense (Texas Penal Code, 9.31), Defense of Third Person (Texas Penal Code, 9.33), and Protection of One’s Own Property (Texas Penal Code, 9.41).

-Contact us, experienced Austin Criminal Defense Lawyers to determine the best strategy for you.
+Contact Law Office of Alejandro Martinez, PLLC, an experienced Austin Criminal Defense Lawyer to determine the best strategy for you.